gpilla/php-owncloud-api/README.md

 # Object Oriented PHP Owncloud API (php-owncloud-api)

-An object oriented API to consume
+An object oriented API to consume from PHP.
+The idea of this API is to manage all the files download, upload and sharing.

-It is still on development, for now we only have
+It is still on development, for now we only have this:

 ## FileSharing